benisai/Openwrt-Monitoring/README.md

 Openwrt Monitoring via Grafana.
 This project consists of a few applications to help monitor your home router.
 You will need a decent router (anything from 3yrs ago will work) dual core CPU, with 256mb of RAM and 128mb nand and a home server running docker.

+Note:: Unfortunately Prometheus does not export via hostname only IP address.
+And iptimon exports of hostname.
+You'll find two variables at the top.
+One for iptimon (hostname) and srcip for prometheus metrics.

 Credit: I started with this dashboard from Matthew Helmke and added some stuff.
 I cant say I'm an expert in Grafana or Prometheus (first time using Prom) https://grafana.com/blog/2021/02/09/how-i-monitor-my-openwrt-router-with-grafana-cloud-and-prometheus/